Uxbridge station (Ontario): Current status

-The GO Transit Uxbridge Terminal for GO Transit buses is located along Railway Street near the station building.
-Durham Region Transit buses also stop here.
+The GO Transit Uxbridge Terminal for GO Transit buses (Route 71) is located along Railway Street near the station building.
+Durham Region Transit 605 (local) and 905C (connection to Port Perry with Uxbridge) buses also stop here.

 The Township of Uxbridge makes the former the train station "available for short-term rental opportunities and supporting tourism initiatives".
 The township wants to include the train station and rail yard in its Downtown Revitalization Plans.
 Metrolinx, the owner of the rail line, convinced the township not to revive heritage rail operations due to potential liability and oligations.